Choose your Volvo Model

 Building the Volvo Car Brand

 In addition to producing trucks, AB Volvo also launched its first bus, named the B1, in 1934.
+AB Volvo would go on to launch an independent division called Volvo Buses in 1968.
+It still operates as a subsidiary of AB Volvo today, and has become the world's largest bus manufacturer, with a complete range of heavy buses for passenger transportation.
 Aircraft engines were also added to the growing range of products in the early 1940’s.
 Its car division which the company was originally founded on, was also continuing to build on its successes.
 In 1941, the 50,000th Volvo car was delivered; it had taken ten years to produce the first 25,000 cars while it had produced the next 25,000 in only four.

 The 1930’s saw the production of a small number of luxury cars and then material shortages as war broke out in Europe.
 These material shortages convinced Volvo to make a smaller car, the PV444.
 The PV444 was unique in the way it combined the style of American luxury cars of the time with the smaller size of European post-war cars.
 The car was released shortly after the end of the Second World War and was an immediate sales success as it was purchased by many Swedes.
 In addition, the PV444 helped to spearhead Volvo’s move into the profitable American market as well.
 The first Volvo’s arrived in the U.S. in 1955, after hardware wholesaler Leo Hirsh began distributing cars in California and later, Texas.
 In 1956, the same year Assar Gabrielsson stepped down from his position as managing director for AB Volvo and became CEO of the Volvo Group (as by this time the company had branched out into many other activities than just car manufacturing), Volvo themselves began importing cars to the U.S. and the North American market has consistently been one of the companies’ main outlets since.
 Eventually, a larger wagon version of the PV444, the Duett, was introduced.
 The Duett name signified the dual roles the car could play, as a delivery vehicle or a passenger car.
 The PV444 also introduced one of Volvo’s many safety innovations, laminated glass windshields, which holds together when shattered.